MIT, Cambridge, MA.

 Image of MIT is that of a place where research exceeds all other schools.
 Therefore, it is associated as a place where students are primary in labs and that research dominates student life.
 The campus and its architecture, often overshadowed by the research, are assumed "Lifeless."

 However, known by most students and faculty of the school of Architecture, MIT is a diverse architecture playground.
 While there are activities and interaction between students and visitors in these spaces, the architecture itself has a life its own.
-MIT’s architecture remains timeless and monumental; its quality enhanced only by the subtle changes of light.
-It remains and has always been
+MIT's architecture remains timeless and monumental; its quality enhanced only by the subtle changes of light.
+It remains and has always been far from "Lifeless".

 Andrea Frank / Takehiko Nagakura

-Location: STATA CENTER MIT, CAMBRIDGE
+STATA CENTER MIT, CAMBRIDGE